ndiayejp/Laraforum/README.md

 # Laraforum app

-## this use laravel, vuejs, JWT, pusher
+## this use laravel, vuejs, JWT, pusher, vuetify